-Toni Elyea will begin her fifth season as the head volleyball coach for the Belles in the fall of 2013.
+Toni Elyea will begin her sixth season as the head volleyball coach for the Belles in the fall of 2014.

 Elyea's first season saw one of her players receive First Team All-MIAA honors along with two Player of the Week awards.
 After bringing in a very strong first-year class in 2011, Elyea's team improved in nearly every statistical category.

-During Elyea's tenure, the Belles have had three All-MIAA honorees.
-She has seen players achieve Player of the Week honors 6 times and coached three athletes to All-Tournament team awards.
+During Elyea's tenure, the Belles have had four All-MIAA honorees.
+She has seen players achieve Player of the Week honors eight times and coached several athletes to All-Tournament team awards.
 Moreover, Elyea has consistently had success academically including multiple AVCA Team GPA Awards.

 Originally from Pine River, Minnesota, Elyea is a graduate of Pine River-Backus High School.
 After a successful prep career in volleyball and softball, she went on to play collegiate volleyball and softball at Central Lakes College.
 During her time at Central Lakes, she was a defensive specialist for two state, regional, and national championship volleyball teams.
 She also was the starting catcher at Central Lakes where her team finished both seasons as state and regional champions as well as, finishing seventh at the national championship in 2001.
 From Central Lakes, she went on to earn her bachelor's degree in recreation and sport management from Saint Cloud State University in 2005.